Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ![A comment in a python file describing a function where Copilot has added an example input and output to the comment](assets/copilot-interface-shortcuts/copilot-comment-prompt-example-completed.png.png)
 *Fig. An example input and output suggested by Copilot*

-If create yet one more new line, that is when copilot realizes we aren't trying to add any further description and provides us with a function definition.
+If we create yet one more new line, that is when copilot realizes we aren't trying to add any further description and provides us with a function definition.
 Once we press `Tab` to accept the function definition suggested, Copilot will suggest an implementation for the function.
 ![A comment in a python file describing a function where Copilot has then suggested a function definition](assets/copilot-interface-shortcuts/copilot-comment-prompt-function-definition.png)
 *Fig. A function definition suggested by Copilot for the function described in our comment*